numcommand/num/README.md

      The sample second moment about the mean.

   * third-moment-about-the-mean, third-moment:
-     The third moment about the mean; defaults to sample, not population.
+     The third moment about the mean.
+Use sample, not population.

   * population-third-moment-about-the-mean, p-third-moment:
       The population third moment about the mean.